Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Methodology

-\textit{5.2)} \textbf{\textit{Unique Card Detection}}: During preliminary analysis, we observed that many model cards exhibit high textual similarity.
-For instance, the model card of \texttt{deepseek-ai/DeepSeek-V3-Base}\cite{huggingfaceDeepseekaiDeepSeekV3BaseHugging} is nearly identical to those of other PTMs on the platform, such as \texttt{deepseek-ai/DeepSeek-V3}\cite{huggingfaceDeepseekaiDeepSeekV3Hugging} and \texttt{Conexis/DeepSeek-R1-NextN-Channel-INT8}~\cite{huggingfaceConexisDeepSeekR1NextNChannelINT8Hugging}.
+\paragraph{\textbf{3.4) Unique Card Detection}} During preliminary analysis, we observed that many model cards exhibit high textual similarity.
+For instance, the model card of \texttt{deepseek-ai/DeepSeek-V3-Base} \cite{huggingfaceDeepseekaiDeepSeekV3BaseHugging} is nearly identical to those of other PTMs on the platform, such as \texttt{deepseek-ai/DeepSeek-V3} \cite{huggingfaceDeepseekaiDeepSeekV3Hugging} and \texttt{Conexis/DeepSeek-R1-NextN-Channel-INT8}~\cite{huggingfaceConexisDeepSeekR1NextNChannelINT8Hugging}.
+In particular, duplicate and near-duplicate PTMs often emerge because users re-upload base models with little or no modification \cite{horwitz2025charting}.
 To address this observation, we applied a \textbf{duplicate detection} step using \textit{term frequency - inverse document frequency} and \textit{cosine similarity}.
-We set a 0.99 similarity threshold to capture near-identical cards while allowing for minimal variations, such as the model name.
-This resulted in \textbf{7,797 unique PTMs}, with the full list and their high-similarity matches available in the replication package \cite{replication_package}.
+We set a 0.99 similarity threshold, which is high enough to detect near-identical cards while allowing true distinct versions to remain separate because their documentation differs sufficiently to fall below this threshold.
+Without this step, we risk double-counting PTMs that have minimal documentation differences but are otherwise the same model.
+This procedure resulted in \textbf{7,797 unique PTMs}, with the full list and their high-similarity matches available in the replication package \cite{replication_package}.